 Full support is given to academic software useful to broad segments of the University.
 LTS encourages clients to adopt fully supported software whenever possible.
 LTS staff and consultants provide installation services, technical support, and training for this software.
 LTS strives to develop in-depth knowledge about these applications and will pursue solutions to problems that may arise in their use at Lehigh.
 Training is provided, based on need, through the LTS seminar series or cooperative arrangements with departments.
 LTS may have vendor documentation for reference, and may have developed local documentation.

 LTS also provides within a reasonable time current versions of fully supported software on its computing systems.
 Software upgrades are executed with a view to minimizing disruption for clients.
 Before an upgrade, appropriate user groups are contacted by Client Services team members to ascertain potential problems and arrive at an upgrade date.
+Software upgrade requests need to go through the LTS Change Management Process prior to being performed.
 Upgrades affecting clients will be announced prior to execution.